List of diplomatic missions of Bangladesh

+Bangladesh has a growing number of diplomatic and consular missions around the world.
+As of 2024, it has 80 missions around the world, of which 59 are embassies or high commissions, 20 consular missions, and two permanent missions to the United Nations in New York City and Geneva.

+Of note, Bangladesh is one of the three countries to maintain a resident embassy in the isolationist South Asian country of Bhutan.

-The People's Republic of Bangladesh has a growing number of diplomatic and consular missions around the world with some countries having more than one Bangladesh High Commission or Bangladesh Embassy or Consulate General.
-As a member of the Commonwealth of Nations, Bangladeshi diplomatic missions in the capital cities of fellow Commonwealth countries are known as High Commissions instead of Embassies.
+As a member of the Commonwealth of Nations, Bangladeshi diplomatic missions in the capital cities of fellow Commonwealth countries are known as "High Commissions" instead of Embassies.
 In some cities of Commonwealth countries, Bangladeshi consular missions are called "Assistant High Commissions" or "Deputy High Commissions".